Roads Less Traveled

 White Tanks & Bartlett Lake, Arizona

-Early November, 2009 - We left Havasu Springs Resort knowing exactly where we were
+Early November, 2009 - We left Havasu Springs Resort ready for an exciting

 pretty park and campground set smack in the middle of some of the nicest Sonoran Desert